openhab/openhab-docs/installation/synology.md

 ## Logging

-The OpenHAB log files can be found here:
+The openHAB log files can be found here:
 `/volume1/@appstore/openHAB/userdata/logs/`.

 From Version openHAB-2.2.0.006 the SPK generates two log files located at `/var/log/`.